llpeterson/direct/access.md

 which serves a city or neighborhood.
-These edge sites are commonly called *Central Offices* in the Telco world and *Head Ends* in the cable world, but despite their names implying "centralized" and "root of the hierarchy" these sites are the ISP-side of the last mile, where the ISP directly connects to its customers.
+These edge sites are commonly called *Central Offices* in the Telco world and *Head Ends* in the cable world, but despite their names implying "centralized" and "root of the hierarchy" these sites are at the very edge of the ISP's network; the ISP-side of the last-mile that directly connects to customers.
 PON and Cellular access networks are anchored in these facilities.

 > DSL is the legacy, copper-based counterpart to PON.
 DSL links are
 > also terminated in Telco Central Offices, but we do not describe